 Scoop out about a cup of the frosting, put in a smaller mixing bowl.
 Add about 1/2 cup of powdered sugar to the smaller bowl of frosting and also 1/2 cup of water.
 (This will be used as the drizzle at the end.)

-Back to the big bowl of frosting-add the zest of one orange, whip with a spoon to mix well.
+Back to the big bowl of frosting-add the zest of 2 oranges, whip with a spoon to mix well.
 Spread over the giant cookie (make sure it has cooled completely first)

 Sprinkle the rest of the Craisons all over the top, then drizzle the runny icing back and forth really fast one direction, then the other.
 I use an icing bag with a writing tip, but you could use a ziplock bag with a small hole instead.